-In the case Participants meet all of the guidelines listed below, the return travel costs both from the contracting organisation to an international airport in Japan and from that airport to the airport designated in their home country from which they originally departed will be borne by the contracting organisation according to their travel cost regulations.
+In the case participants meet all of the guidelines listed below, the return travel costs both from the Contracting organisation to an international airport in Japan and from that airport to the airport designated in their home country from which they originally departed will be borne by the Contracting organisation according to their travel cost regulations.

-Participants who participate from within Japan and meet all of the guidelines below are also eligible to have travel costs from the contracting organisation to the airport designated in their home country borne by the contracting organisation.
+Participants who participate from within Japan and meet all of the guidelines below are also eligible to have travel costs from their Contracting organisation to the airport designated in their home country borne by the Contracting organisation.

-(1) The Participant completes the period of participation.
+- (1) The Participant completes the period of participation. - (2) The Participant doesn't enter into subsequent employment with a Contracting organisation or a third-party in Japan within 1 month after the completion of participation.

-- (2) The Participant does not enter into subsequent employment with a contracting organisation or a third party in Japan within 1 month after the completion of participation. - (3) The Participant departs Japan to return to their home country no later than 1 month from the day following the completion of their participation.
+(3) The Participant departs Japan to return to his/her home country no later than 1 month from the day following the completion of his/her participation.